jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 (2) The Auditor-General must report on the completeness and accuracy of the disclosures made by each local authority in the report required from him or her under section 84(4), 94(1), or 99(1), as the case may be.

 ### 259D Regulations may incorporate financial reporting standards by reference
-(1) Regulations made under section 259(1)(dc) may incorporate financial reporting standards made under the Financial Reporting Act 1993, as those standards are defined in section 2(1) of that Act.
+(1) Regulations made under section 259(1)(dc) may incorporate financial reporting standards in effect under the Financial Reporting Act 2013, as those standards are defined in section 5(1) of that Act.
 (2) Financial reporting standards may be incorporated by reference in the regulations— (a) in whole or in part; and
   (b) with modifications, additions, or variations specified in the regulations.